jason-laumeister/jason-laumeister.github.io/resume/index.md

 ## How far am I willing to regularly commute?

+I live in Santa Cruz County California, about two hours drive south of San Francisco.

-Here is a map of where I can comfortably commute on a daily basis.
-If the job location is outside of the red box, the work has to be very compelling for me to consider a daily commute.
+Below is a map of where I can comfortably commute on a daily basis.
+If the job location is outside of the red box, the work has to be very compelling for me to consider a regular commute.
+For an awesome project I've commuted as far north as San Francisco a couple of times a week.

 #### Note that you can right-click the map and select "Save Image As" to download a copy.